Sustainable Christmas Gift Ideas

 For your interiors-mad friend, might we suggest trying online retailer Aerende?
 All of their beautiful homewares are made in the UK, by people facing social challenges – those who may be unable to access or maintain conventional employment.

-TRY: The Scented Rapeseed Wax Candle Pot (£45) is a limited edition for Winter 2018.
+TRY: The Scented Rapeseed Wax Candle Pot (£45) is a limited edition.
 The ceramic pot is handmade in Gloucestershire, while the sustainable rapeseed wax has been scented and poured in Wales, and both are made by adults with learning difficulties.

 Aerende ships internationally.

 If there’s a small person on your Christmas list this year, may we please nudge you in the direction of cuddle + kind?
 Their gorgeous, colourful hand-knitted toys are made with love by female artisans in Peru, from the finest, natural cotton yarns.

 As well as offering meaningful employment to over 750 artisan makers, the dolls are doing their bit to solve childhood hunger.
 For every doll sold, cuddle + kind donates 10 meals to children via their partnerships with charities in the US, Haiti, Peru and beyond.
 To date, they have donated more than 5 million meals and counting.

 There are nearly 30 dolls to choose from, suitable for little (and not-so-little) princes and princesses.
 Each toy comes in two sizes and is bursting with personality.
 All feature quality materials, are hand-stitched and come with a signature wristband reminding its owner that the doll provided 10 meals to hungry children.